This post may contain affiliate links

 - Incorporate the flour mixture to the chocolate mix and stir using a large spoon.
 The mixture may be quite dense and thick at this point.
 Add in the chocolate chips and walnuts (optionally) and place the mixture into your lined baking pan.
 Even out the surface with a large spoon or spatula and press to cover all corners.

-- Bake in the oven for 28-20 minutes or until you insert a stick in the center and it comes out clear.
-Allow to cool on a wire rack for min.
+- Bake in the oven for 28-20 minutes or until you insert a stick in the center and it comes out clean.
+Allow cooling on a wire rack for min.
 15 minutes before serving.
 Avoid serving and eating them all at once.